Dare-Share-Care/SystemIntegrationMP2-Application/README.md

 - **Julius Krüger Madsen**: cph-jm352@cphbusiness.dk

 ## The Application
-This application is program meant for processing and handling customer complaints.
+This application is a program meant for processing and handling customer complaints.

 The application makes use of several microservices, these services can be found here: